What is Endurance Testing?

 The following are some disadvantages of endurance testing-

-- It is a time-consuming process as it might go on for 12 hours to 12 months.
+- It is a time-consuming process.
+It might go on for 12 hours to many days as well.

 - There should be proper research on whether endurance testing is required or not.
-For example, any website which does not generate much traffic or deal with sensitive data, and for which regular maintenance is available, endurance testing may not be a priority.
+For example, for any website which does not generate much traffic and for which regular maintenance is available, this type of testing may not be a priority.

-- Endurance testing is a costly process as it requires the system to run continuously throughout the test run which will also require suitable infrastructure.
+- It is a costly process as it requires the system to run continuously throughout the test run.
+This demands a suitable infrastructure.

 - It is important to keep the endurance testing environment separate from other test environments as it might cause application failures or data loss.

-- Endurance testing requires proper planning especially when it comes to deciding on the number of hours the test run(s) needs to be run.
+- It requires proper planning especially when it comes to deciding the number of hours the tests need to run.

 Endurance Testing Tools